-In an extensive German study that collected data from more than 5,300 employees aged 29-66, scientists found that the women who were under a high level of work pressure had a 45% higher risk of developing type 2 diabetes.
+In an extensive German study that collected data from more than 5,300 employees aged 29-66, scientists found that the women under a high level of work pressure had a 45% higher risk of developing type 2 diabetes.
 About 20% of people are affected by high levels of mental stress at work.
-These are people who have very high demands put on them, but who have very little decision making power.
-The increased risk was independent of classic risk factors including obesity, age, or gender.
+These are people who have very high demands on them, but who have very little decision making power.
+The increased risk was independent of classic risk factors, including obesity, age, or gender.

 The Impact of Shift Work